KDE/documentation-develop-kde-org/content/docs/administration/kiosk/keys.md

     description: |

       In kdeglobals in the `[KDE Action Restrictions]` group:
+    keys:
+      - key: opengl_screensavers

-      **opengl_screensavers:** Defines whether OpenGL screensavers are allowed to be used.
+        action: Defines whether OpenGL screensavers are allowed to be used.
+      - key: manipulatescreen_screensavers
+        action: |

-      **manipulatescreen_screensavers:** Defines whether screensavers that
-      manipulate an image of the screen (e.g. moving chunks of the screen around) are allowed to be used.
+          Defines whether screensavers that manipulate an image of the screen (e.g. moving chunks of the screen around) are allowed to be used.

-      ### Automatic Log-out
+  - name: Automatic Log-out
+    description: |
       In `kscreensaverrc`:

       ```ini